Canadian Chess Biographies

 Copyright 2009 by Shiyam Thavandiran, Fédération québécoise des échecs.

-- 2012 Represented Canada at World Junior Championship; 3rd IM Norm and qualified IM title
+- 2012 Represented Canada at World Junior Championship; 3rd and final IM Norm, Athens, Greece

-- 2010 Represented Canada at World Junior Championship; 2nd IM Norm
+- 2010 Represented Canada at World Junior Championship; 2nd IM Norm, Czarna/Chotowa, Poland

 - 2010 Canadian Grade 12 Champion (9/9)